“I’ve screened through a 1000 developer resumes but still haven’t found the right candidate”

 Maybe, you have been screening them the wrong way all along.

 According to staff.com, a tech giant like Google receives close to 2 million job applications in a year.
-With recruiters spending an average of 6 seconds looking at a candidate’s resume, there is a high chance of overlooking potential candidates among the deluge of job applications that could be coming into your organization.
+With recruiters spending an average of 6 seconds looking at a candidate’s resume, there is a high chance of overlooking potential tech talent among the deluge of job applications that could be coming into your organization.

 A resume at best tells you what someone has done in the past and not what they’re capable of doing in the future.
 If the candidate is fortunate, his or her resume is first read by a human being rather than an automated Applicant Tracking System(ATS).
 Also, a resume almost always includes details like gender and educational background which could create an unconscious bias among employers.